cosmos/sdk-tutorials/academy/3-ibc/1-what-is-ibc.md

 This list can be and will be extended with time.
 New concepts such as interchain accounts will continue to increase adoption and provide application diversity in the Interchain ecosystem.
 <br/><br/>
-Find a list of ecosystem efforts on IBC applications and light clients on the ibc-go repo's [readme](https://github.com/cosmos/ibc-go#ecosystem).
+Find a list of ecosystem efforts on IBC applications and light clients in the ibc-go repo's [readme](https://github.com/cosmos/ibc-go#ecosystem).

 </HighlightBox>